cognitive-engineering-lab/depot/README.md

 Depot (formerly Graco) is a tool for orchestrating other Javascript devtools.
 As an analogy:
 * Depot is like [Cargo], but for Javascript.
 * Depot is like [create-react-app], but for people who like software engineering.
-* Depot is like the `"scripts'` field of package.json, but with more power and flexibility.
+* Depot is like the `"scripts"` field of package.json, but with more power and flexibility.

 Depot works on Javascript workspaces that have been created by Depot, specifically those that match the [model JS workspace].
 Depot supports the following commands: